 - Kidney Failure – Often due to dehydration, this is usually reversible.

 - Pneumonia – In severe cases, pneumonia can cause skin discolouration and confusion, though symptoms are generally limited to a dry cough and constant shortness of breath.
 Pneumonia is caused by damaged lung tissue and can be quite severe.

-- Inflammation – The flu may cause severe inflammation of the brain, muscles and heart.
+- Inflammation – The flu may cause severe brain, muscle and heart inflammation.
 This inflammation can cause muscle pain as well as shortness of breath.

-- Febrile convulsions – Sometimes experienced by young children with the flu, febrile convulsions are seizures which tend to stop occurring once the flu passes.
+- Febrile convulsions – Sometimes experienced by young children with the flu, febrile convulsions are seizures that tend to stop occurring once the flu passes.

-If, however, you’re experiencing more than just standard flu symptoms, it may be time to seek medical attention such as visiting your GP.
-Symptoms such as a high fever (over 39 degrees Celsius), seizures, fainting, rapid breathing, shortness of breath, confusion, chest pain, and/or extreme drowsiness or confusion are signs that something serious may be happening and medical attention is recommended.
+If you’re experiencing more than just standard flu symptoms, it may be time to seek medical attention, such as visiting your GP.
+Symptoms such as a high fever (over 39 degrees Celsius), seizures, fainting, rapid breathing, shortness of breath, confusion, chest pain, and/or extreme drowsiness or confusion are signs that something serious may be happening, and medical attention is recommended.